 Also Read: What is VSync?
 And When Should You Use It?

-• H.264 can support up to 8K UHD resolution
+• Supports up to 8K resolution, great for modern UHD displays.

 The H.265 video codec is also known as HEVC (High-Efficiency Video Coding) or commonly ‘high-efficiency video codec.’
 The popularity of H.265 video codec increased with the advent of 4K video streaming